-If you realized that there are some acoustic issues to resolve in your studio room, the first thing you should do is identify what kind of reflections your room is emphasizing.
-Depending on the size, shape, and materials in your room, it will reflect more or less of one of the spectrum ranges mentioned above.
+If you realize that there are some acoustic issues to resolve in your studio room, the first thing you should do is identify what kind of reflections your room is emphasizing.
+Depending on the size, shape, and materials in your room, it will reflect more or less one of the spectrum ranges mentioned above.
 Take a look at this article to learn more about the nature of acoustics.

 3 – The Mic Can Pick Up Unwanted Reflections

 If you are recording in a small room, you can expect that lower frequencies (reflections) will be more present.
 Believe it or not, a room can sound too bassy or muddy very quickly if something is not done to prevent it.
 For instance, if you are recording acoustic guitars you will notice their boomy sound.